Welcome to Christ Church New Brighton, Staten Island, New York

 We pray for our young people and all those who have started a new academic year.

-In the Diocese of New York, we pray for +Sean our Presiding Bishop; +Matthew, +Allen, and +Mary, our Bishops; and Trevor+ our Rector.
+In the Diocese of New York, we pray for +Sean our Presiding Bishop; +Matthew, +Allen, and +Mary, our Bishops; Trevor+ our Rector.

 Contact Details